ms931021-netizen/stock-analyzer-privacy-policy/index.md

-Privacy Policy for Stock Analyzer

-Last updated: December 2025

-Stock Analyzer respects your privacy and is committed to protecting user data.
-This Privacy Policy explains how information is collected, used, and safeguarded when using the Stock Analyzer mobile application.

-Information We Collect

-User-provided data: Portfolio details, feedback messages, and optional screenshots submitted via the Help & Support section.

-Device information: App version and basic device metadata for troubleshooting.

-Usage data: Anonymous usage information to improve app stability and performance.

-How We Use Information

-To display crypto prices, GMP data, and AI-based market insights.

-To store portfolio data locally on your device.

-To respond to user feedback and support requests.

-To improve app performance and reliability.

-Data Storage

-Portfolio data is stored locally on the user’s device.

-Support messages are sent securely to our support email system.

-We do not sell, rent, or share personal data with third parties.

-Third-Party Services

-The app uses trusted third-party services:

-Public cryptocurrency data providers (e.g., CoinGecko)

-Firebase Cloud Functions for secure backend communication

-These services may collect limited technical data required for operation.

-Financial Disclaimer

-Stock Analyzer does not provide financial or investment advice.
-All market data and AI signals are for informational purposes only.
-Users are solely responsible for their trading decisions.

-Data Security

-We use industry-standard security practices to protect user data.
-However, no method of transmission over the internet is 100% secure.

-Children’s Privacy

-Stock Analyzer does not knowingly collect data from children under the age of 13.

-Changes to This Policy

-We may update this Privacy Policy from time to time.
-Changes will be reflected on this page.

-Contact Us

-If you have any questions about this Privacy Policy, please contact us through the in-app Help & Support section.
+Stock Analyzer – Privacy Policy
+Effective Date: January 4, 2026

+1. Introduction
+This Privacy Policy applies to the Stock Analyzer mobile application ("Application") developed by Mohit Sharma ("Service Provider").
+The Application is provided as a free service and offered “AS IS.”

+2. Information We Collect
+We may collect:

+Personal Information: Name, email address, profile photo

+Device Information: IP address, device model, OS, app version

+Usage Data: Screens visited, session duration, feature interactions

+Crash & Performance Data: Error logs and diagnostics

+Authentication Data: Processed securely via Firebase Authentication

+3. Purpose of Data Collection
+Data is used for:

+User authentication and account management

+Providing AI-based market analysis

+Displaying stock & cryptocurrency market data

+Improving performance and stability

+Analytics and security/fraud prevention

+We do not sell, rent, or trade personal data, and we do not use personal data for personalized advertising.

+4. Third-Party Services
+The Application uses trusted services including:

+Firebase Authentication

+Google Play Services

+Google Analytics for Firebase

+Firebase Crashlytics

+Limited data may be shared strictly for authentication, analytics, security, and performance monitoring.

+5. Artificial Intelligence Disclaimer
+The Application uses AI to analyze publicly available financial data and generate insights or signals.

+Important:
+AI-generated predictions are based on historical data and algorithmic models.
+They are not guaranteed to be accurate, complete, or reliable.
+Market conditions are volatile.
+Past performance does not guarantee future results.
+The Service Provider does not guarantee 100% accuracy of predictions or outcomes.

+6. Financial Disclaimer
+The Application provides market analysis for informational and educational purposes only.
+It does not provide financial, investment, legal, or tax advice and does not act as a financial advisor, broker, or portfolio manager.

+All investment decisions are made at the user's own risk.
+The Service Provider is not responsible for financial losses resulting from use of the Application.

+7. Data Accuracy
+Market data is sourced from third-party providers.
+We do not guarantee its accuracy, completeness, or timeliness.
+Data may be delayed or contain errors.

+8. Camera Usage
+Camera access is requested solely for updating profile photos.
+No images are collected without user action.

+9. Data Security
+All transmitted data is encrypted using industry-standard protocols.
+However, no system is 100% secure.

+10. Data Retention & Deletion
+User data is retained as necessary to provide services.
+Users may delete their account within the app or request deletion at: sstockanalyzer@gmail.com

+Requests are processed within a reasonable timeframe.

+11. Children’s Privacy
+The Application is not intended for children under 13.
+If such data is identified, it will be deleted promptly.

+12. Policy Updates
+This Privacy Policy may be updated periodically.
+Continued use of the Application constitutes acceptance of changes.

+13. Contact
+For privacy-related inquiries:
+sstockanalyzer@gmail.com

+14. Copyright Notice
+© 2026 Mohit Sharma.
+All rights reserved.
+The Stock Analyzer Application, including its design, features, AI models, branding, and content, is the intellectual property of Mohit Sharma.
+Unauthorized reproduction, distribution, or modification is strictly prohibited.